boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net.md

 ## How this sample works

-1. Based on the provided embed details with the dashboard, authorize the server URL by calling the `GetEmbedDetails` function, `(Default.aspx/GetEmbedDetails)`call, and the provided `EmbedProperties` values.
-Learn more about authorize server [here](/security-configuration/authorize-server/)
+1. Based on the embedded details provided with the dashboard, authorize the server URL by calling the `GetEmbedDetails` function `(Default.aspx/GetEmbedDetails)` and passing the provided `EmbedProperties` values.
+Learn more about authorizing the server [here](/security-configuration/authorize-server/)

     ![Authorize Server URL](/static/assets/javascript/sample/images/asp-net-api-v1.png)
     ![Get Embed Details](/static/assets/javascript/sample/images/asp-net-authorize-v1.png)

 2. In the above authorization, the `SignatureUrl` is generated with the provided `EmbedSecret key` and validated embed details in Bold BI.
 Once details are validated, the dashboard starts to render.

-3. In the `Site.Master`, change the dashboard Id of the respective dashboard as you wish to embed.
+3. In the `Site.Master`change the dashboard Id of the respective dashboard as desired for embedding.

     ![Set Dashboard Id](/static/assets/javascript/sample/images/asp-net-dashboard-v1.png)

 ## Steps to create new ASP.NET Web Forms application to embed dashboard

-1. Start Visual Studio and click `Create a new project`.
+1. To begin, open Visual Studio and select `Create a new project`.
-2. Choose ASP.NET Web Application (.NET Framework), then click `Next`.
+2. Next, select ASP.NET Web Application (.NET Framework) and click on `Next`.
     ![SelectProject](/static/assets/javascript/sample/images/MVC_framework.png)
-3. Change the project name as you want, then click `Create`.
+3. Please feel free to change the project name as you wish, and then click on `Create`.
-4. Choose Web Forms and Web API, then click `OK`.
+4. Next, select Web Forms and Web API, and click `OK`.
     ![SelectProject](/static/assets/javascript/sample/images/asp_net_create_project.png)
-5. Under the model folder, create the `EmbedProperties.cs` class to define the mandatory properties as follows.
+5. Please create the `EmbedProperties.cs` class under the model folder to define the mandatory properties as follows.

     ```js
     public class EmbedProperties